FDVILJOEN/union.js/README.md

 Union.js is an attempt at moving the nucleus of web development away from the DOM, and into a simple Javascript object.

-The html DOM is then emitted and any scripting happens against the javascript object - which is reflected in the DOM as you manipulate the object.
+The html DOM built by union.js.
+Any scripting happens against the javascript object - which is reflected in the DOM as you manipulate the javascript object.

 Take a look at the hello world sample to see how it works.